kaushalmodi/ox-hugo/example-site/content/posts/menu-meta-data-yaml.md

     weight : 100
 ---

-Testing the addition of *menu* meta data to the front matter.
+Testing the addition of *menu* meta data to the YAML front matter.
+Here the front matter format is set to YAML using the `#+HUGO_FRONT_MATTER_FORMAT` keyword.